aletheia-foundation/aletheia-admin/Personas and Pathways.md

 _**Publish science for free, access science for free.**_

-# Personas
+# Personas and Pathways

 Personas are a thought exercise in thinking about potential contributors and users and looking at how they would engage with the project to indentify any barriers and make improvements.
+By using these personas we build possible pathways for users and contributors by looking at how people come to the project and what they would need to stay on as a community member and advance right through to a leadership role if they so desire.

 These personas where created as part of the [Mozilla Open Leadership Series](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/) and are completely ficticious.

-# Pathways

-The point of personas are to envisage how different people come to your project and look at what they would need to stay and advance on the project right through to leadership role if they so desire.

 ## Saanvi Chavan